cloudflare/mitm.watch/reporter/SPECIFICATION.md

 the session if at the start:
  1. Split SNI into (TestID, IPv6, MaxTLSVersion).
 Skip on failure.
  2. Check if Test model (based on TestID) is known.
 If not, skip.
- 4. Check if CreateTime is older than X minutes.
+ 4. Check if CreatedAt is older than X minutes.
 If it is, skip.

 At the end these conditions are also checked, and only if satisfied, the ServerCapture model is saved.